- Good customer support

 - Payments & Cash Flow: Despite FINSYNC’s failings with some of the standard accounting features, the software offers unique payment capabilities, such as Lockbox, that other programs can’t match.
 Advanced cash flow management and business trends analytics also set the software apart.

 - Unlimited Users: FINSYNC offers unlimited users at no additional cost.

 The vision behind FINSYNC was to design a program that would be the whole package, making extra accounting integrations unnecessary.
 The theory is great, but the practicality simply isn’t realistic for small business owners in need of integrations.

 FINSYNC uses 256-bit SSL Encryption and multiple firewalls to ensure data safety.
-Their servers are hosted by Amazon.
-The company does not offer a lot of security information upfront but is willing to share if you contact them directly.
+Amazon hosts the servers.
+The company does not offer a lot of security information upfront but is willing to share if you contact it directly.

-Overall, FINSYNC offers a unique product with a focus on cash flow management, but it also offers strong accounting and covers the basic features many businesses will need.
+Overall, FINSYNC offers a unique product that focuses on cash flow management, but it also provides strong accounting and covers the basic features many businesses will need.
 The software offers incredibly unique cash flow and business analytics features and is a great payment solution, especially if you want a built-in bill pay feature.
-The company also offers great customer support and unlimited users at no extra cost.
+The company also provides great customer support and unlimited users at no extra cost.

 However, FINSYNC is missing some of the deeper complexities of other accounting solutions.
 For example, there’s only a single invoice template, no invoice customizations, and limited reports.
 There are also limited integrations and no mobile apps, which could be a big issue for some businesses.
 The company is working on adding more integrations and mobile apps in the future.

 Ultimately, the software is a good option for small to large-sized businesses looking for cash flow management, great payment options, and analytics built directly into their accounting software.
 Take the free 15-day trial for a spin to see if FINSYNC is a good choice for you.